OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

 In the following months, as part of my master thesis, I focused on the topic of a **new startup mechanism** and **the improvement of the first-time user experience**.
-The whole effort led to the complete elimination of the hard-to-grasp startup screen and the implementation of a new first-time user mode, which made GRASS significantly more accessible to new users after almost forty years.
+The whole effort led to eliminating the hard-to-grasp startup screen and implementing a new first-time user mode, which made GRASS significantly more accessible to new users.

 <a href="/images/gallery/gui/grass8_single_window_layout_mockup.png">
   <img src="/images/gallery/gui/grass8_single_window_layout_mockup.png"